UofTActuarial/UofTActuarial.github.io/content/home/about.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear in.

-title = "UofT Actuarial Science Research Group"
+title = "Welcome to the University of Toronto Actuarial Science Research Group!"

 # Choose the user profile to display
 # This should be the username of a profile in your `content/authors/` folder.